videosdk-live/videosdk-docs/docs/guide/prebuilt-video-and-audio-calling/features/go-live-hls.md

 ### HLS attributes

 - `mode`: It should be any of `VIEWER` or `CONFERENCE`, by default is set to `CONFERENCE`
-- `toggleHLS` : When set to true it will enable you to click on `Start HLS` button.
+- `toggleHLS` : When set to `true` it will enable you to click on `Start HLS` button.
-- `hls.enabled` : When set to true , you can see `Start HLS` button.
+- `hls.enabled` : When set to `true`, you can see `Start HLS` button.
-- `hls.autoStart`: If it is true then HLS will start automatically when the meeting starts, default value is false (You can't start HLS during the meeting).
+- `hls.autoStart`: If it is `true` then HLS will start automatically when the meeting starts, default value is false (You can't start HLS during the meeting).
 - `hls.playerControlsVisible` : If it is `true` then participant can view controls for the interactive meeting player.
-- `toggleParticipantMode`: When set to true, you can toggle other partcipant mode from an ongoing meeting by clicking on `Add as a Cohost` Icon button.
+- `toggleParticipantMode`: When set to `true`, you can toggle other partcipant mode from an ongoing meeting by clicking on `Add as a Cohost` Icon button.

 :::note